 Handicapping

 When it comes to handicapping, or the analysis to determine the outcome of a race, there’s no one right approach.
-Between the amount of available data and variety of ways it can be interpreted, you can count handicapping the races as a life long learning opportunity.
+Between the amount of available data and variety of ways it can be interpreted, you can count handicapping horse racing as a lifelong learning opportunity.
 For those about to handicap, we salute you!

 If you're new to racing or just getting reacquainted with the game, this is the place to start.
 We provide overviews of all the basic topics you'll encounter regardless of whether your goal is to learn how to handicap or just enjoy a day at the races.